100% online MBA Public Sector Management

 Public sector organisations involve fast-paced change, and face pressure to deliver more with less, to navigate complex policy contexts, and to enhance performance while sustaining public service values.
 Designed for early- and mid-career professionals in the public or nonprofit sector, this online MBA Public Sector Management will prepare you for progression in your career.

 This MBA is taught by international academics who are active in research and who bring new perspectives and global expertise.
 You’ll study part-time via distance learning, so you can apply your learning directly to your current role as you develop into a global citizen, able to influence organisations to see how they can help build more sustainable communities, fairer societies, and a cleaner environment.
 Through our innovative online learning environment, you will engage with fellow MBA students all over the world, growing your global network as you study.

 This online MBA Public Sector Management has been designed to equip you with the ability to manage challenges often faced in the public and nonprofit sector, increasing your future career opportunities.
 Combining academic rigour with a practical focus, you will contrast the latest theoretical insights with real-world examples and your own professional experience, allowing you to become a more reflective and effective practitioner.

 Your learning will draw on key themes relating to diversity, sustainability, and global citizenship.
 You will be developed into a socially responsible individual, as our academics endeavour to inspire you to make ongoing contributions to your communities as well as your employers.

 *Times Higher Education World University Rankings 2014, excluding specialist institutions which submitted fewer than four units of assessment

 If English isn’t your first language you may need to provide evidence of your ability, we accept:

-Applicants who have completed a degree in English in the last two years or who have completed work experience at an English-speaking organisation within the last two years may also be considered.
+Applicants who have completed a degree in English in the last seven years or who have completed work experience at an English-speaking organisation within the last two years may also be considered.